simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_has_field.rst.txt

-    Returns True if the specified column (field) exists in the table Returns False if either table or variable does not exist (also see :ref:`columns`)
+    Returns True if the specified column (field) exists in the table Returns False if either table or variable does not exist (also see :ref:`columns`).

     |